-Please read our Financial Aid Handbook to further understand the financial aid process and your rights and responsibilities.
+Please read our Student Financial Services Disclosure form to further understand the financial aid process and your rights and responsibilities.

 Student Tuition Recovery Fund